Luton's Kenilworth Road ground - sandwiched tightly in a residential area - an old-school football ground.

 That meant that Luton faced the prospect of trying to avoid a third successive relegation whilst starting on minus 30 points.
 Despite clocking up 13 wins and 17 draws, which normally would have given a club a midtable finish, the two punishments were enough for the Hatters to head out of the Football League - a plummet from Championship football in 2006-07 to Conference football by the summer of 2009.
 At present Luton are the only club to have been relegated out of the Football League via a triple relegation.

 Given the state that Luton entered non-league football, even a club their size was going to find it tough turning that around quickly.
 In the end it took them five seasons to gain promotion back into the Football League - finishes of 2nd, 3rd, 5th and 7th made them perennial bridesmaids via the play-offs, until John Still came in as first team manager, and his experience of guiding clubs out of non-league football proved crucial as they won the Conference title in 2013-14 to take them back into the Football League.
 Their first season back saw them finish just outside the play-offs, in 8th position, but with the Hatters starting the 2015-16 season poorly, Still was shown the door, and Nathan Jones - once of this parish - entered the building on January 6th 2016, in his first front line position.
-Having had half a season to get his feet under the table, Luton fans will expect to see an influence upon the club during the 2016-17 season.
-It may be a hard challenge, but you'd think that the play-offs at minimum will be his target.
+During his first full season, they reached the play-offs which was probably their main target, but unfortunately - and not for the first time in Nathan's career - he got done over by Blackpool.
+This season their hope will be that they can avoid all that play-off fuss entirely.